 A successful fundraiser and resource mobiliser, she has raised millions of pounds to help grow AFRUCA’s work across the UK and in Africa.
 She mentors women and young people setting up and running businesses and social enterprises, sharing with them her experiences of successfully building the AFRUCA model.
 Debbie is a strong advocate of the need to reform the NGO sector in Africa, based on her experiences of running a successful UK social enterprise.

-Debbie is Chair of the Board of Trustees of KEEN London, a charity providing one sports and fun for children and young adults with additional needs.
+Debbie is a member of the board of Trustees of ADEPT – An EU dispora platform.
+She was Chair of the Board of Trustees of KEEN London, a charity providing one sports and fun for children and young adults with additional needs.
 Debbie is also a Trustee of Children England – the leading umbrella organisation for children’s charities in England.
 She was a founding Non-Executive Board Member of the Independent Safeguarding Authority, the UK agency established to prevent unsuitable people from working with children and vulnerable adults.
 In 2013 she served as an international observer at the Kenyan Presidential Elections.
 An expert in Nigerian social and current affairs, she is a known public analyst and writer on Nigeria and provides expert oral and written evidence in Nigerian related UK immigration and asylum court cases.